mraffia/pvg-frontend-test/README.md

 # pvg-frontend-test
-A simple dashboard interface built with HTML and CSS (Bootstrap)
+A simple dashboard interface built with HTML and CSS (Tailwind)